py-smart-gardena/hass-gardena-smart-system/README.md

 https://hacs.xyz/

 Use "https://github.com/osks/hass-gardena-smart-system" as URL for custom repository.

+Even though this integration can be installed and configured via the Home Assistant GUI (uses config flow), you might have to restart Home Assistant to get it working.

 #### Manual custom component